Skip to main navigation Skip to search Skip to main content

-Psychosocial Factors and Cultural and Communicative Aspects for the Design of a Social Appropriation of Knowledge Strategy that Strengthens the Promotion and Prevention of Mental Health in University Students from Montería, Colombia and Cuenca, Ecuador.
+Psychosocial Factors and Cultural and Communicative Aspects for the Design of a Social Knowledge Appropriation Strategy to Strengthen Mental Health Promotion and Prevention in University Students in Montería, Colombia, and Cuenca, Ecuador.
 UPB-UPS

 Project Details